When a client connects to the MySQL server, the server uses the

 appropriate account row from the

-table.
-The server then consults this row to authenticate the
+system table.
+The server then authenticates the client,

 determining from the account row which authentication plugin

 applies to the client:

 If the server cannot find the plugin, an error occurs and the connection attempt is rejected.
 Otherwise, if the account row specifies a plugin, the server invokes it to authenticate the user.

 If the account row specifies no plugin name, the server authenticates the account using either the

 mysql_old_passwordplugin, depending on whether the password hash value in the